harishsahadev/DBMS-Notes/Week5.md

         - `dept_name → building, budget`
     - (R − (β − α)) = (ID, name, salary, dept_name)
         - `ID → name, salary, dept_name`
+- **Two types of Decomposition**
+    - Lossy Decomposition
+    - Lossy Decomposition

+# Lossy Decomposition

+- The join of the sub-relations does not result in the same relation R that was decomposed
+- The natural join of the sub-relations is always found to have extraneous tuples

+# Lossless Decomposition

+- No information is lost from the original relation during decomposition
+- When the sub relation are joined back, the same realtion is obtained that was decomposed
+- *Every decompostion must always be Lossless*
+- For a decomposition to be Lossless, it must satisfy the following conditions:
+    - R1 ∪ R2 = R
+    - R1 ∩ R2 = φ
+    - R1 ∩ R2 → R1 or R1 ∩ R2 → R2